Mick George Community Fund

 Mick George Limited through the Landfill Communities Fund

-Unless by invitation, organisations can only apply for a grant if their total project cost is more than £10,000 and less than £100,000.
+Organisations can only apply for a grant if their total project cost is less than £100,000.

-The Fund supports projects located in proximity to our donor’s (Mick George Ltd and recently acquired Frimstone Ltd) landfill sites and other waste treatment sites situated throughout the East Midlands and Anglian regions.
+The Fund supports projects located in proximity to our donor’s landfill sites and other waste treatment sites situated throughout the East Midlands and Anglian regions.

 The next closing dates are:

 To find out which organisations were previously awarded grants, please click here.
 This link will take you to a map where you can find out more about the projects supported by the Mick George Community Fund.

 The Mick George Community Fund uses an online application process.
 Applications in other formats will not, therefore, be accepted.

 If your group is not able to complete an online application form due to specific communication requirements, please contact GrantScape so that we can help you with alternative arrangements.

 Applications received after a closing date will be automatically submitted to the next funding round, if available.

 From 2019 to 2023, Mick George Ltd also provided monies for the Mick George Sports Fund, run in association with Living Sport and Northamptonshire Sport – organisations that specialise in improving the health and well-being of people, through participation in sport and physical activity.